jhawley/bloomfilter/README.md

     $this->assertEqual($b->mayHave(2), false); //very small probability of failure

 #### Installation
-The autoload.php file requires a version of PHP that supports lambda expressions.
+Requires PHP 5.3.0 (for anonymous functions).
 The hash class requires the BCMath Arbitrary Precision extension (http://www.php.net/manual/en/book.bc.php).

 #### License
 Public domain without warranties

+#### Misc Notes
+Rounding appears to have a significant impact on the number of hash functions used (e.g. using 3 vs 4 on a set size of 1000 and a filter size of 2000).